 We have work on cattle and sheep stations, horse studs, cropping and mixed farms as well as country pubs, roadhouses and hotels in rural areas.
 The training you receive will prepare you for many of the farm jobs on offer and if you already have a technical trade, we have well paid jobs for a range of trade skills as well.

 If farm work isn’t what you’re after you can do domestic work, help with children or get a job in one of the many outback hotels or roadhouses.

 Finding suitable, well paid work while holidaying in Australia is not easy.
 Most backpackers tend to travel and look for work on the coast and in the major cities where living costs are high.
 In most cases you have to travel to a job site just to apply, costing you time and money.
 Once you arrive, the job may not be suitable, you may not have the right skills or the job may have been taken by one of the thousands of other backpackers also looking for work.

 Our program specializes in preparing and placing you in jobs in rural and outback Australia.
 We can guarantee you work because our farmers and other outback businesses know that our training program will make sure you are suitable and prepared for ‘life on the land’.
 And because most farm jobs include accommodation and all meals, you are able to save money to spend on the rest of your travels.

 Australia Working Holiday Visa: 30 is the limit

 To participate in our Work and Travel program, you must be eligible for an Australian Working Holiday Visa or other working visa.
-This means you must be between 18 and 30 years old, have a basic knowledge of English and hold a passport from an eligible country or region.
+This means you must be between 18 and 30 years old (Canadian and Irish citizens: up to 35), have a basic knowledge of English and hold a passport from an eligible country or region.
 Go to our ‘Prerequisites’ page for more details.